 The grant opportunity opens after the Priority and Reserve List is published.
 Applications cannot be made beforehand.
 You are invited to submit applications for priority projects included in the Priority and Reserve List.
-We publish the grant guidelines on GrantConnect and Gommunity Grants Hub (CGH) websites.
+We publish the grant guidelines on the GrantConnect and Community Grants Hub (the Hub) websites.